• Arduino

 }

-// Within a For loop, different PWM values are passed to the two LEDs
+// Within a For loop, the two LEDs are given different PWM values

-// This creates a color gradient in which the mixing of different
+// This creates a color gradient in which different colors are created by mixing different

 // brightness levels of the two integrated LEDs, different colors are created